-On June 13, 2007, we completed a private placement of 3,054,999 shares of our common stock and associated warrants to purchase 763,750 shares of our common stock at a purchase price of \$6.00 per share.
+In June 2007, we completed a private placement of 3,054,999 shares of our common stock and associated warrants to purchase 763,750 shares of our common stock at a purchase price of \$6.00 per share.
 The private placement resulted in net proceeds of approximately \$17.3 million, after deduction of transaction expenses.
-Our cash, cash equivalents and short-term investments were \$31,285,697 as of June 30, 2007.
+Our cash, cash equivalents and short-term investments were \$29,355,197 as of September 30, 2007.

-Our business operations to date have consisted mostly of licensing and research and development activities, and we expect this to continue for the immediate future.
+Our business operations to date have consisted mostly of licensing and research and development activities and we expect this to continue for the immediate future.
 If and when our proposed products for which we have not entered into marketing relationships receive FDA approval, we may begin to incur other expenses, including sales and marketing related expenses if we choose to market the products ourselves.
 We currently do not have sufficient resources on a long-term basis to complete the commercialization of any of our proposed products for which we have not entered into marketing relationships.
-Based on our current cash resources, including the net proceeds we received from the additional sublicensing payments we recently received from Bradley, and our current commitments, we believe we should be able to maintain our current planned development activities and the corresponding level of expenditures through at least the next 18 months, although no assurance can be made that we will not need or seek additional cash prior to such time.
-As an alternative to raising additional financing, we may license LibiGel to a third party who would finance the continued development and if approved, commercialization of LibiGel, or sell certain assets or rights we have under our existing license agreements.
+Based on our current cash resources, including the additional sublicensing payments we expect to receive from Bradley, and our current commitments, we believe we should be able to maintain our current planned development activities and the corresponding level of expenditures through at least the next 18 months, although no assurance can be made that we will not need or seek additional cash prior to such time.
+As an alternative to raising additional financing, we may license LibiGel or another product, to a third party who may finance a portion or all of the continued development and if approved, commercialization of LibiGel or the other product, or we may elect to sell certain assets or rights we have under our existing license agreements.

 Bradley commercially launched Elestrin in mid-June 2007.
-As such, we recognized royalty revenue of \$52,928 from the sale of Elestrin in the three month period ended June 30, 2007.
+As such, we recognized royalty revenue of \$14,063 and \$66,991 from the sale of Elestrin for the three month and nine month periods ended September 30, 2007, respectively.
 This royalty is based on a percentage of Bradley's net sales of Elestrin.
-The royalty revenue presented in our financial statements represents the gross royalty revenue to be received from Bradley and does not reflect our corresponding obligation to pay Antares a portion of the royalties received, which is recorded in due to licensor.
+The royalty revenue presented in our financial statements represents the gross royalty revenue to be received from Bradley and does not reflect our corresponding obligation to pay Antares a portion of the royalties received.
 While we believe that royalty revenues from Bradley may be significant in the long term, we have not received any meaningful royalty revenue to date, and we do not know when, if ever, Bradley's Elestrin sales will result in significant royalty revenue to us.